Meteor-Community-Packages/Meteor-CollectionFS/pkg-collectionFS/README.md

 By default,
-the actual file is not saved anywhere after upload; only the file details are saved in the UploadsCollection record.
-To manipulate and save the file, you use a `copies` method to define one or more copies of the file, which tell the UploadsCollection how to manipulate, save, retrieve, and delete a single copy of the file.
+the actual file is not saved anywhere after upload; only the file details are saved in the CollectionFS record.
+To manipulate and save the file, you use a `copies` method to define one or more copies of the file, which tell the CollectionFS how to manipulate, save, retrieve, and delete a single copy of the file.
 By defining more than one copy, you can save variations of a file or save it in multiple places.